open-telemetry/opentelemetry-specification/specification/performance-benchmark.md

 This document describes common performance benchmark guidelines on how to measure and report the performance of OpenTelemetry SDKs.

+The goal of this benchmark is to provide a tool to get the basic performance overhead of the OpenTelemetry SDK for given events throughput on the target platform.

 ## Benchmark Configuration

 ### Span Configuration